SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 #### Payment menu fallback

-You might want to give the user an option to use the regular, web view based, payment menu in the SDK.
-One simple way to achieve this is to reuse the same payment order and present the regular SDK UI depending on the user choice:
+You might want to give the user an option to make payments in the regular, web view based, payment menu using the SDK.
+You can easily achieve this by reusing the same session and present the web view based SDK UI as a fallback depending on the user choice.
+You can also use this functionality to directly present one specific instrument for the user in the web view.
+This supports all instruments, including the instruments not supported as native payments, such as Invoice payments.

+In the `availableInstruments` array you receive from the session, you will find instruments indicated as "Web Based".
+These don't have a corresponding `PaymentAttemptInstrument`, and can therefore not be used to make native payment attempts.
+They can instead be used to configure the web view based SDK UI.

+An example flow for presenting a "More payment methods" for the user:

 ```mermaid
 sequenceDiagram